Ew, why is my body so weird.

 Helping teens navigate the awkward space between child and adult is tricky.
 In this phase of their lives, teens are moody, skeptical and confused.
 Thankfully there are nonprofits in Omaha and surrounding areas that focus on teen health and are addressing teens’ questions and concerns in a non-judgy way.

 One of the ways a couple of area nonprofits reach teens is through a Teen Health Fair that allows young adults to come, hang out, ask questions, feel respected and learn about their bodies.
 Sadly, the majority of nonprofits don’t have money to put together their own Teen Health Fair or even know how to get one off the ground.
-Wheelhouse Collective, through its partnership with Planned Parenthood of the Heartland (PPH), stepped in to help.
-Since PPH lost it’s initial five-year grant funding, we used the money they had already received to create a Teen Health Fair Launch Kit, which included an event checklist, invites, fundraising packet, signage, swag and flyers, among many things.
+Wheelhouse Collective, through its partnership with Planned Parenthood North Central States (PPNCS), stepped in to help.
+Since PPNCS lost it’s initial five-year grant funding, we used the money they had already received to create a Teen Health Fair Launch Kit, which included an event checklist, invites, fundraising packet, signage, swag and flyers, among many things.
 The kit was housed online and could be scaled as needed.

 Wheelhouse also created a month’s worth of social media content, complete with imagery, that became a template for nonprofits to use and run with, reaching their audiences on popular platforms.
 Along with the template, Wheelhouse held a Social Media training session that covered the basics and best practices.